 The cottonmouth is found around swamps, streams, and marshes, places you should be wary of visiting as snakes are often there.

 The cottonmouth’s venom is strong, though it doesn’t always kill.
-This venom has cytotoxic properties that can destroy tissues and even lead to an amputation.
+This venom has cytotoxic properties that can destroy tissues and even lead to amputation.

 If you’re swimming and you detect a cottonmouth, get out of the water.
 It can bite even in an aquatic environment.